The Curriculum Offer at KSA

 Students in Years 7, 8 & 9 follow the National Curriculum.
 There is a strong focus on the core areas of English, maths and science where students have four lessons per week.
 The Key Stage 3 Curriculum allows students to build on those skills learned at primary level and is an exciting phase of their school career that prepares them successfully to access KS4 & further study and beyond into the world of work.

 Key stage three lessons are designed to develop students’ skills and knowledge ready for their key stage 4 qualifications.
+The sequence of all units taught in KS3 in all subjects is shown in the document at the foot of this page.

 |Year 8||Year 9|